About

 About HeaderCheckr

-HeaderCheckr is a free, focused tool for understanding the HTTP security headers a website sends to browsers.
+HeaderCheckr is a free, focused toolkit for understanding the browser-facing security and debugging signals a public website exposes.

 Who It Is For

-HeaderCheckr is built for developers, founders, agencies, and site owners who want a fast way to review browser-facing security headers.
+HeaderCheckr is built for developers, founders, agencies, and site owners who want a fast way to review browser-facing security headers, SSL certificates, redirects, compression, DNS records, and HTTP protocol support.

-The tool keeps the scan focused on practical protections that are available to most modern websites, without requiring an account or access to your server.
+The toolkit keeps each check focused, practical, and public-website friendly, without requiring an account or access to your server.

 Why This Exists

-HeaderCheckr pairs a simple grading system with clear explanations and practical starting values, so missing headers are easier to understand and fix.
+HeaderCheckr pairs focused checks with clear explanations and practical fixes, so production issues are easier to understand and act on.

 How It Works